varigence/docs/bimlflex/data-vault-bimlflex/index.md

 varigenceProduct: BimlFlex
 varigenceArticleType: Conceptual
 ---
-# Designing and delivering a Data Vault using BimlFlex
+# Designing and delivering a Data Vault with BimlFlex

 Data Vault provides an easy-to-explain and flexible way to tackle complex issues for bringing data together, and BimlFlex is optimised to deliver data solutions that have adopted this approach.